getappmap/appmap-js/packages/scanner/doc/rules/circularDependency.md

 ### Options

 - `depth`.
 Minimum number of packages in a path that will be reported.
 Default: 4.
-- `ignoredPackages MatchPatternConfig[]`.
+- `ignoredPackages: MatchPatternConfig[]`.
 Packages which match this pattern are not included in the dependency graph.
 Default: empty - including all packages.

 ### Examples